ingrydf12/BaratieOS-Java/README.md

 ### Requirement

-> ou must have the database on a MySQL Workbench or DBeaver and a server that supports mySQL such as XAMPP.
+> You must have the database on a MySQL Workbench or DBeaver and a server that supports mySQL such as XAMPP.

 1. Clone this repository: